Netflix tests limits of price increases for original shows

-The latest reminder came Monday with the company’s third-quarter earnings report, which revealed that Netflix added 370,000 U.S. subscribers.
+The latest reminder came Monday with its third-quarter earnings report, revealing Netflix had added 370,000 U.S. subscribers.
 That marks its second consecutive quarter of slowing U.S. growth since lifting a two-year rate freeze and increasing prices by as much as 20 percent for more than 20 million existing subscribers.

 Netflix is now faring far better overseas as it tries to diversify its video library to suit the tastes of 189 other countries.
 The company added 3.2 million international subscribers in the third quarter, surpassing the 2.7 million it gained at the same time last year when it was operating in about 130 fewer countries.